warpdotdev/docs/features/workflows.md

 Aliases, however, have major pain points:

 1. need to context switch
     1. leave vim, source dotfiles, or reset shell
 2. it’s difficult to attach documentation
 3. are not easily searchable or sharable
 4. are not easily parameterized

-Getting aliases and functions to a productive state requires an upfront investment that’s justifiable for devs who spend most of their workday in the terminal but less so for beginners and casual users. pend most of their workday in the terminal but less so for beginners and casual users.
+Getting aliases and functions to a productive state requires an upfront investment that’s justifiable for devs who spend most of their workday in the terminal but less so for beginners and casual users.

 ## Creating Custom Workflows